jostylr/pieceful-programming/src/core.md

 This modifies the piece and returns it in a way that it has a value.

 If it has an input property, then that becomes the first argument.
 Pipe is generally the input property maker.
+But if a piece has the bind property, then the insertion happens

     async function runCommand (piece = {}) {
         let scope = this;